julianheavyside/STAT545-hw-heavyside-julian/README.md

-# STAT545 Homework
+# STAT 545 Homework

-This repo contains my homework assignments for each week
+This repo contains my homework assignments for each week.
+See below for a direct link to each homework assignment

 ## Homework 2
 Go directly to my [Homework 2 `README`](hw02/README.md)